 Note: Amber-list requirements for double-jabbed travelers are the same as green-list requirements, regardless of vaccination status.
 Amber+-list requirements are a different story for a different day.

 - Test B: Take a PCR or Antigen test in the 3 days before the service (e.g., flight, ferry) on which you will arrive in England departs

 - Complete a Passenger Locator Form (PLF) within 48 hours prior to arriving in the UK

 - Test C: Take a PCR test on or before day 2 after arriving in England

-Note: The UK’s 3-day testing window for Test B includes the three calendar days preceding your departure day.
-As an example, if you arrive in England on a Sunday, your test must be taken on Thursday, Friday, or Saturday (unsure if Sunday is acceptable, I assume it is).
+Note: The UK’s 3-day test window for Test B includes the three calendar days preceding your departure day.
+As an example, if you arrive in England on a Sunday, your test must be taken on Thursday, Friday, or Saturday (unsure if Sunday is acceptable, but I assume it is).